Purple-winged ground dove: Status

-There have been no verifiable observations of the species since the 1980s and it could very well be extinct, although numerous unverified records have been made since then, the most recent being a 2017 sighting of an individual in Argentina in a patch of G. trinii.
+There have been no verifiable observations of the species since 1985, and it could very well be extinct, although numerous unverified records have been made since then, the most recent being a 2017 sighting of an individual in Argentina in a patch of G. trinii.
 Extinction models are divided on whether the species is extant or not; when only photographs, specimens and recordings are considered, the species is predicted to have gone extinct during the 2000s, but models that incorporate sight records support the species still being extant.

 The species can be easily confused with the blue ground dove (Claravis pretiosa) which it occurs in sympatry with, in poor observation conditions, contributing to the disputed legitimacy of more recent observations.The violaceous quail-dove (Geotrygon violacea), another sympatric species with similar habitat requirements, has still been recorded in the region since the 1980s, raising further doubts over the survival of P. geoffroyi; mist netting efforts in the area have regularly captured G. violacea, but no P. geoffroyi.
 The nomadic nature of P. geoffroyi adds more doubt to the prospect of its survival, as it is unlikely that a nomadic species such as it would persist in a single location or travel over a large area unseen.
 However, the extremely secretive nature of the species and the lack of call recordings until recently indicate that the species may have naturally low detectability, especially outside of bamboo masting events.

 If it is still extant, the total population is estimated to number 50 to 249 individuals.
 Areas in which the species could still potentially persist include the Serra do Mar of Brazil and most of Misiones province of Argentina, as these areas are expansive and undersurveyed compared to the rest of the Atlantic Forest remnants.